-Considering the sub-committee where Ms. Ben Gershon and Dr. Meiri participated discussed the Arab minority it is unsurprising that inequalities between autistic Arab and Jews was also known to the relevant ministries.
-Back in 2012 gaps in diagnosis of autistic Arab children were raised by the Israeli state comptroller, pointing to the small number of children from the minority that are diagnosed with autism among the Bedouin community in the Negev (Comptroller annual report, 2012 p.921).
-This finding was highlighted again in the scientific literature as shown in the literature review by Kerub and colleagues (2021).
-Recently in the hearing mentioned above, testimonies of numerous professionals included references to inequalities between Jews and Arab across Israel.
-Nida Abu Ahmad, a speech therapist, and a manager of a child center for autistics mentioned “the total shortage in diagnosticians and paramedical professionals that speaks Arabic […] and the small scale of support provided for parents and families by knowledgeable professionals as psychologists and social workers” (Data and overview of the autism phenomenon in the Arab sector, 2018).
-Ms. Abu-Ahmad emphasis the lack of language and culturally competent therapists corresponding with Gefen’s point mentioned earlier.
-Yet the claims raised by Rafat Ayashi, a social worker and the coordinator of the Arab community in Alut, the largest parent organization for autistics in Israel, were the most relevant for adults with autism:
+Considering that the sub-committee in which Ms. Ben Gershon and Dr. Meiri participated discussed the Arab minority, it is unsurprising that inequalities between autistic Arabs and Jews was also known to the relevant ministries.
+As long ago as 2012, gaps in the diagnosis of autistic Arab children were raised by the Israeli state comptroller, pointing to the small number of children who are diagnosed with autism among the Bedouin community in the Negev (Comptroller annual report, 2012 p.921).
+This finding was highlighted again in the scientific literature, as shown in a literature review conducted by Kerub and colleagues (2021).
+Recently, in the hearing mentioned above, the testimony of numerous professionals included references to inequalities among Jews and Arabs across Israel.
+Nida Abu-Ahmad, a speech therapist and the manager of a center for children with autism, mentioned “the total shortage in diagnosticians and paramedical professionals that speaks Arabic […] and the small scale of support provided for parents and families by knowledgeable professionals as psychologists and social workers” (Data and overview of the autism phenomenon in the Arab sector, 2018).
+Ms. Abu-Ahmad’s emphasis on the the lack of language and culturally competent therapists corresponded with the point made earlier by Gefen.
+However, the claims raised by Rafat Ayashi, a social worker and the coordinator for the Arab community in Alut, the largest organization for parents of autistic individuals in Israel, were the most relevant for adults with autism:

 “I think that the ministry of social services should be prepared for a situation in which in few years there will be requests from adults with autism that don’t have any employment solutions that are suitable […] compatibility is also needed in academic programs in colleges and universities in terms of culture and language for those who are high functioning […] there is also a great shortage in leisure options, in all the Arab society there is only one afternoon facility for adults that began to operate in the north a year ago”.
-(Data and overview of the autism phenomenon in the Arab sector, 2018)
+(Data and overview of the autism phenomenon in the Arab sector, 2018.)

-Mr. Ayashi points out to numerous shortages in services for autistic adults from the Arab minority.
-From shortages in employment placements to absence of academic program and facilities for afternoon activities.
-In addition to the physical shortages, he stresses the issue of suitability and compatibility of the services both in academia and employment and refer to “high functioning” autistic adults from the Arab community who are usually overlooked.
-Mr. Ayashi and Ms. Abu-Ahmad observation emphasis the discrimination of the intersected identity of Arab autistic adults in the Israeli context is also recognized by authorities.
+Mr. Ayashi points to numerous shortages in the services available for autistic adults from the Arab minority, from shortages in employment placements to an absence of academic programs as well as a lack of facilities for afternoon activities.
+In addition to the physical shortages, he stresses the issue of suitability and compatibility of the services provided both in academia and employment and refers to “high functioning” autistic adults from the Arab community who are usually overlooked.
+The observations made by Mr. Ayashi and Ms. Abu-Ahmad emphasizing the discrimination against the intersectional identity of Arab autistic adults in the Israeli context are also recognized by the authorities.